MicrosoftDocs/labs/labs/insiderdevtour2018/modernize/includes/Lab-part-4.md

                     {
                         Text = "An item has been created/updated", HintMaxLines = 1
-                    },
-                    new AdaptiveText()
-                    {
-                        Text = "Microsoft.Knowzy.WPF " + DateTime.Now.ToShortTimeString(),
                     }
                 }
             }
         }
     };

-    // Create the XML document (BE SURE TO REFERENCE WINDOWS.DATA.XML.DOM) var doc = new XmlDocument();
+    var doc = new XmlDocument();
     doc.LoadXml(toastContent.GetContent());

-    // And create the toast notification
     var toast = new ToastNotification(doc);

-    // And then show it
     DesktopNotificationManagerCompat.CreateToastNotifier().Show(toast);
 }
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~